Restoration project of Wrekin pavilion complete

 The space can now be used by schools and groups such as cub and brownie packs and also provides a natural habitat to encourage wildlife.

-Jenny said: "“In the past year my focus has been getting planning and restoring the pavilion then finally getting it open.
+Jenny said: "In the past year my focus has been planning, restoring the pavilion, then finally getting it open.

 “There used to be swing boats and donkey rides outside the Halfway House and people used to order their ham and eggs on the way up the Wrekin to eat on the way down.